Upcoming Events

 Visitors Today

-The grocery store fire and introduction of a high-speed highway were but two of a number of issues that warranted better fire protection and faster response for the northern and western portions of the Township.
+The grocery store fire and introduction of two high-speed highways were but two of a number of issues that warranted better fire protection and faster response for the northern and western portions of the Township.
 The foresight of ten brave men in 1950 saw a community rapidly developing.
 A community which would cry out for help from time to time, in need of persons to protect life and property.
 The late William E. Wills, then Upper Merion’s Tax Collector, was instrumental in presiding as Chairman in the organizational proceedings.
 The original name presented was the King of Prussia Colonial Village Fire Company, which was rejected in favor of the official name still used today – THE KING OF PRUSSIA VOLUNTEER FIRE COMPANY.

 Ten individuals were selected as charter members and following an explanation of the requirements to start a fire company by attorney Anthony L. Differ; William E. Wills, Arthur Loughlin, Salvatore Mazerle, Earl G. Teany, William Anderson, John W. Brennan, Lewis Granger Jr., William Hayden, Edward Mathis, and Norman Sperry proceeded to sign the charter commencing the activities of the King of Prussia Volunteer Fire Company.

 The first officers elected were George Santoro – President; William Ross – Vice President; Burton Davis – Recording Secretary; Elwood Bickhart – Treasurer; G. Raylston Ayres -Financial Secretary; John Brennan – Fire Chief, and Clarence Bean – Chief Engineer.
 These were the leaders who guided the organization through their many obstacles during those formative years, as with any volunteer group in that era.
-The problems they faced then getting volunteers, obtaining and maintaining fire-fighting equipment, and housing that equipment – remain the key concerns of volunteer organizations today.
+The problems they faced then of getting volunteers, obtaining and maintaining fire-fighting equipment, and housing that equipment – remain the key concerns of volunteer fire companies today.

 The interest and work of Miss Jean Supplee was quite noteworthy and dates the first woman member of the organization to well prior to the better known women’s entry into the fire service in the ’70’s.
-When the fire alarm would be made, she would sound the fire siren and then start the fire engine and get it ready for the responding driver and crew.
+When a fire was reported, she would sound the fire siren and then start the fire engine and get it ready for the responding driver and crew.
 Ms. Supplee was also instrumental in the initiation and support of the Ladies Auxiliary of the King of Prussia Volunteer Fire Company, organizing it along with Frances Pasquale.
-That fire siren was obtained from Harmonville Fire Company and placed upon Wilson’s bam to alert firefighters.
+That fire siren was obtained from Harmonville Fire Company and placed upon Wilson’s bam (location?) to alert firefighters.
 Sometime during the harsh winter months, the potbelly stove, which provided heat for the engine room would go out.
 The fire engine was so frozen on one occasion that it had to be towed to a nearby garage to thaw out.
 These were hard times for a young and struggling fire company.
 As the fire company considered expanding its operation, a new Chief Salvatore Mazzerle was named.

 It took time to ultimately obtain ground to build the first official fire station, obtaining that land from William Walker.
 Then, in 1952, the King of Prussia volunteers, themselves, began erecting the original fire station on Allendale Road, adjacent to the turnpike.
 The first meeting in that building was held on May 19, 1955.
 In 1955 Lewis Granger, longtime township employee took the reigns as Fire Chief leading the fire company for four years.

 Between 1955 and 1957, the fire company added two more pieces of equipment.
 The first was an all purpose truck.
 Built on a Ford chassis, “Number 2” was donated by Tose Trucking Company of Bridgeport.
 This former delivery truck was converted into a fire truck by the members of the fire company with the assistance of James Keil and Lew Granger.
-A body built for the truck which included a 250 gallon water tank, a portable pump, a 150 pound dry chemical system and compartment to carry hose and various tools.
+A body was built for the truck which included a 250 gallon water tank, a portable pump, a 150 pound dry chemical system and compartment to carry hose and various tools.
 The second piece was a boat donated by the Bridgeport-Upper Merion Lions Club and used by the fire company for water rescues on the Schuylkill River and at the various quarries located throughout the township.
 The boat was towed to the scene by “Number 2” and also was called upon to assist other fire companies.

 In 1959 the fire company added their third truck, an International chassis vehicle with a body built by TASC of New Jersey.
 The truck was equipped with a 750 gallon per minute pump and 500 gallon water tank.
 This unit was equipped with a 150 foot long, one and one-half inch hose line that was connected to the pump which was one of the first such equipped units in this area.
 The truck was known as “Number 3” and later when Montgomery County Communications began to handle dispatching of the fire companies, it became known as “47-23”.

-No fire company is worth its weight if it cannot to its job when needed,and all fire companies have their history of great fires.
+No fire company is worth its weight if it cannot to its job when needed, and all fire companies have their history of great fires.
 It didn’t take long for King of Prussia to meet those great challenges.
 The first response was to a trailer fire in the Valley Forge Homes area.
 Then, unfortunately, in July 1950, less than sixty days after forming the fire company, they had to respond to their own Fire Chief s residence to quell a fire.
 The fires then only got more frequent and larger in size over the years.
 1962 was a most devastating year as a major fire struck the George Washington Motor Lodge along Route 202, as one wing was destroyed and a patron of the hotel was killed in the fire.
 Major fires would strike this facility every five to seven years until it was razed in the mid-’90s.
 That same year, 1962, saw a major fire strike the Tanglewood Apartments on Prince Frederick Street, destroying numerous units and forcing residents to other homes.
 1967 saw a major fire in the Grant’s department store in the Valley Forge Shopping Center.
 The 1980’s became the next major period of growth for the community and a major era of problems for the fire company.
 It started in 1978 with a fire in Stouffer’s Bakery along Hansen Access Road where a 75-foot high cold storage warehouse was set ablaze bringing fire fighting forces from throughout Montgomery County to help out.
 A few years later on New Year’s Day, many of those same fire companies returned to help King of Prussia’s volunteers battle a stubborn blaze which destroyed the World Life and Health Insurance Company’s headquarters along DeKalb Pike.
 Just two years later, even more fire companies responded to assist in the “great gas line spill” as a Sun Oil Company gasoline transmission pipeline ruptured spewing hundreds of thousands of gallons of gasoline into our storm sewers, forcing quick and decisive action to prevent the gasoline from exploding.
 The late eighties saw a number of large fire losses, the most spectacular of which was the burning of 80,000 square feet of roof covering material on the Plaza at King of Prussia complex.
 As we moved into the nineties, major incidents included a tour bus accident on the Pennsylvania Turnpike, with most of the 40 passengers requiring EMS assistance or assistance in exiting/being extricated from the bus; a major Christmas Eve fire at the Plaza of King of Prussia complex; two significant fires within 30 days at the George Washington Motor Lodge; a major church fire; two simultaneous hotel fires; one at the McIntosh hotel Extinguished by a single sprinkler head in ten minutes, and one in the Sheraton hotel at the Valley Forge Convention Center which took five hours to extinguish and overhaul and had over 40 guests treated by EMS.
 In 1997 the 175 firefighters from 19 organizations fought the largest brushfire in the history of Valley Forge National Park, started by a model rocket.

 Part of any volunteer fire company is its social consciousness and ability to combine friendship, needed work, and having fun while doing it.
 This type of camaraderie has been evident in King of Prussia since its origin.
 A social room for firefighters to gather, socialize, discuss the business of the organization, relax, train, and enjoy themselves can be recalled back to the period the apparatus was housed on the Supplee property.